nacis/atlasofdesign.org/README.md

 New post content.
 ```
 If this YAML section doesn't appear like a little table in the Preview Changes tab, you may need to double-check that your quotation marks around the post title are the "straight" type-- just replace them in the github editing window.
+Also check that you included the empty line at the very top of the YAML.

 All posts are written in [Markdown](https://daringfireball.net/projects/markdown/).
 You can also add HTML!